mathematicalbasedefenders/information/WEBSITE_CHANGELOG.md

 New public API.

-The website has also been written to use the new public API.
+The website has also been rewritten to use the new public API.

 ---
 ## 0.3.1